Institute at Brown for Environment and Society

 The IBES main building, formerly Hunter Lab, was designed by Toshiko Mori Architects to achieve LEED Gold status.
 The better-than-new building incorporates many sustainability features in its design and construction, including an innovative rainwater re-use system; high efficiency lighting; heating and cooling systems; extra insulation; and many recycled construction and furnishing materials.

 Encouraging collaboration was central to all elements of building design, with comfortable nooks and inviting gathering spaces tucked among crosscutting environmental science laboratories, faculty offices, and shared workspaces for undergrads, grad students, postdocs and visitors.

 Laboratories housed in the building include:

 The Environmental And Remote TecHnologies Laboratory (EARTHLab) provides research and academic support to activities related to Geographic Information Systems (GIS) and satellite remote sensing analysis of agriculture, land use, and global change.
-This facility will be housed in the Institute, and offers diverse services including data access and archiving, software and hardware, and training and research support for undergraduate and graduate students and faculty.
+This facility offers diverse services including data access and archiving, software and hardware, and training and research support for undergraduate and graduate students and faculty.